rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 2. Now select "Create Load Balancer".
 3. Now select the tag for "web" and make sure that the server is the same as your two droplet's servers.
 4. Create the load balancer and wait, as it will take a while.
 Make sure that both of the servers are disconnected as they are not hosting servers yet.
+5. Now connect to both droplets and follow the next tasks.

 > [!WARNING]
-> Make sure you do the following tasks for BOTH droplets.
+> Make sure you do tasks 1-4 for BOTH droplets.

 ## Task 1
-First we would have to create a new system user called `webgen`.
+First we will have to create a new system user called `webgen`.
 We are creating a system user instead of a root user or regular user, because system users do not have a login shell, which makes them more secure from other users.
 The information we will be working with is sensitive data, so it is a good idea to keep it as secure as possible.

 To make a system user, run the command, [^1]
 ```